 From November to May ( rainy season )

-Apart from these two months the rest of the period is low season which means less people and a little lower rates.
+Apart from these two months the rest of the period is the low season which means fewer people and a little lower rates.

 - The worst months are March and April, but in the Northern park you can still see the animals.
 Definitely not the best months if you want to combine the visit of the islands.